sveltia/sveltia-cms/README.md

 - Markdown, String and Text
   - A required field containing only spaces or line breaks will result in a validation error, as if no characters were entered.
 - Relation and Select
+  - If a dropdown list has options with long wrapping labels, they won’t overlap with the next option[^83].
   - When there are 5 or fewer options, the UI switches from a dropdown list to radio buttons (single-select) or checkboxes (multi-select) for faster data entry[^61].
 - String and Text
   - Supports the `minlength` and `maxlength` options, which allow developers to specify the minimum and maximum number of characters required for input without having to write a custom regular expression with the `pattern` option.
 A character counter is available when one of the options is given, and a user-friendly validation error is displayed if the condition is not met.